DPDK/dpdk/doc/guides/rel_notes/abi.rst

   and several ``PKT_RX_`` flags will be removed, to support unified packet type from release 2.1.
 Those changes may be enabled in the upcoming release 2.1 with CONFIG_RTE_NEXT_ABI.

+* librte_malloc library has been integrated into librte_eal.
+The 2.1 release
+  creates a dummy/empty malloc library to fulfill binaries with dynamic linking dependencies on librte_malloc.so.
+Such dummy library will not be created from release 2.2 so binaries will need to be rebuilt.